Erythromycin Topical SolutionPronunciation

 Avoid contact with eyes and all mucous membranes.

-Information for Patients: Patients using Erythromycin Topical Solution should receive the following information and instructions:
+Patients using Erythromycin Topical Solution USP, 2% should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes, nose, mouth, and all mucous membranes.